GitTools/GitVersion/docs/build-server-support/build-server/tfs-build-vnext.md

 # Team Foundation Build (vNext) Setup
 ## Basic Usage
 In Team Foundation Build (the web based build system) you can call GitVersion either using the Command Line build step or install an extension / custom build step.
-The custom build step requires a one-time setup to import the GitVersion task into your TFS or VSO instance.
+The custom build step requires a one-time setup to import the GitVersion task into your TFS or VSTS instance.

 ## Executing GitVersion
 ### Using GitVersion with the MSBuild Task NuGet Package